rust-lang/rfcs/text/3503-frontmatter.md

 - Visually/syntactically lightweight
 - Has parallels to ideas outside of Rust, building on external knowledge that might exist
 - Easy for cargo to parse and modify
-- Can be leveraged by buck2, meson, etc in the future
+- Can easily be leveraged by buck2, meson, etc in the future

 Downsides
 - Too general that people might abuse it